How to Clean Messy Data in Excel: Step-by-Step Guide

 The quickest win.
 Select your data, go to Data → Remove Duplicates.
 Choose which columns to check for duplicates.
 Excel will tell you how many duplicates were found and removed.

 Pro tip: Before removing, use conditional formatting to highlight duplicates first (Home → Conditional Formatting → Highlight Cell Rules → Duplicate Values).
-Review them before deleting — sometimes duplicates are legitimate.
+Review them before deleting — sometimes duplicates are legitimate (two separate orders from the same customer on the same day is not the same as a data-entry error).

 2. Fix Extra Spaces

 Hidden spaces are the #1 cause of failed VLOOKUP formulas.
-The TRIM function removes all leading, trailing, and double spaces:
+The TRIM function removes all leading, trailing, and double spaces (it keeps single spaces between words, so "John Smith" with two spaces becomes "John Smith"):

 =TRIM(A2)